The next virtual Regional Study Day is

 Arizona collector Debbie Wilcox shared numerous quilts in her presentation, "Confessions of a Quilt Collector."
 Debbie revealed that rather than focusing on a specific genre of quilt, she collects quilts that she finds in antique or thrift shops and buys them because they "just appeal" to her.

-In Arizona State University Professor, Dr. Maureen Daly Goggin's presentation, "Bad Bold Ones in Stitches" she pointed out that quilts, which are often seen simply as decorative work, were actually produced from matters of persecution, and strife, and thus, carry a subtext of deeper meaning.
+In Arizona State University Professor, Dr. Maureen Daly Goggin's presentation, "Bad Bold Ones in Stitches" she pointed out that quilts, which are often seen simply as decorative work, were also produced from occasions of persecution, and strife, and thus, may carry a subtext of deeper meaning.
 Her presentation focused on work done by British suffragettes, including those imprisoned in Holloway.

 Christine Dickey, who retired from Toyota Motor Sales, USA where she served as Color and Materials Manager in Corporate Product Planning presented "A History of Indigo and Its Emergence in North America Colonial Quilts."
 Christine shared numerous quilts that were made with indigo dyed fabrics.